 Acceptable materials for disposal in the lined landfill include industrial, MMSW, asbestos, and construction and demolition debris waste.
 Vacuum pumps and a network of pipes extract landfill gas from the waste, and extensive groundwater and methane monitoring systems surround the fill areas.
 In April 1996, PBSL completed the replacement of its landfill gas collection network.
 The new system included gas collection piping and wells, a landfill gas-to-energy system rated at 12 megawatts, and additional methane gas probes to monitor the western facility boundary.
 PBSL expanded the gas collection system in 2000 and 2001.

 In April 2002, PBSL requested an expansion in capacity of 5.8 million cubic yards.
 The capacity was ultimately granted by an MPCA permit issued January 12, 2004.
-In calendar year 2005, PBSL disposed of 188,280 tons of MMSW and 10,012 tons of non-MMSW.
-FY 2006 also saw the MPCA's approval of the next cell, Phase 5.
+MPCA approved the next cell, Phase 5, in FY 2006.
 At current fill rates and given existing permitted capacity, the entire facility is expected to close in 2022.
-Before PBSL received its new permit, its plans for decontaminating the groundwater beneath the landfill had to pass MPCA staff review.
-PBSL filed plans to take the necessary corrective actions.